saket349/SDE/segment tree/Range MInimum.md

 - [Qusetion link GEEKS FOR GEEKS](https://practice.geeksforgeeks.org/problems/range-minimum-query/1#)
-- for single query question, linear serach ca be done, but for large query question, time complexity will be high
+- For single query question, linear serach ca be done, but for large query question, time complexity will be high
 - so we use segment tree concept and do pre-calculation to store the min for range l to r

 ##### first we construct the tree